-So you patiently waited and made it through the flowering phase of your cannabis plant… Whereas the plants work is now (almost) over, your biggest task is about to start.
-Because as soon as the plants are done ripening it’s your turn to cut the crop.
-But how exactly do you know when to harvest your cannabis plant?
+So you patiently waited and made it through the vegetative and flowering phases of your cannabis plant… Whereas the plant’s job is now (almost) done, your biggest task is about to start.
+Because as soon as the plants are done flowering it’s your turn to cut the crop.
+But how exactly do you know when to harvest cannabis plants?
+Read on to find out!

 Harvesting cannabis plants is all about timing.
 Since there is only a relatively small timeframe wherein a bud is ‘perfectly ripe’.
 This has everything to do with the plants trichomes, the glistering glands that make cannabis flowers so damn sticky.

-These trichomes house the plants active components: cannabinoids, like THC and CBD.
+These trichomes house the plants active components: cannabinoids, like THC and CBD as well as terpenes that raise a bud’s scent and taste to perfection.
 When they’re harvested at the right time, that is.
-Because if you cut the crop too early, these cannabinoids won’t develop to their full potential.
-Resulting in weed lacking psychoactive effects.
+Because if you cut the crop too early, these cannabinoids won’t develop to their full potential, resulting in weed lacking psychoactive effects.

-Harvesting a cannabis plant too late though, can result in rotting of the buds or even self-pollination.
+Harvesting a cannabis plant too late though, is a recipe for finding mold on your buds or even self-pollination.
 Besides that, it will definitely make the effect of your crop sedative and sleep-inducing.
-Find more on that subject below, under ‘Trichome Colour’.
-Considering we think that is one of the best methods to determine if your flower is ready to be harvested.
+Find more on that subject below, under ‘Trichome Colour, which details what we consider the best methods to determine if your flower is ready to be harvested.

 If you’re looking for the potency peak – the moment where the THC level in the plant is at its highest – for a heavy psychoactive effect.
 Then you’re looking to harvest your plant when around 70-80 percent of the trichomes look milky; and some already appear amber/orange/brownish.
 In the milky trichomes, the THC and CBD molecules are perfectly developed and at their full potential.